unbit/uwsgi-docs/Metrics.rst

 (the mymetric dir must exists)

 this will create a text file for each metric in the 'mymetrics' directory.
-The conent of each file is the value of the metric (updated in realtime).
+The content of each file is the value of the metric (updated in realtime).

 Each file is mapped in the process address space, so do not worry if your virtual memory increases.